-UpLift restructuring action costs were \$25 million in 2023, which are recorded in Selling, general and administrative in the Consolidated Statements of Operations.
-We also incurred \$16 million of UpLift transformation costs in 2023, primarily consulting and incremental personnel costs, which are recorded in Other income (expense), net in the Consolidated Statements of Operations.
+UpLift restructuring costs were \$31 million and \$25 million in 2024 and 2023, respectively.
+We also incurred \$65 million and \$16 million of UpLift transformation costs in 2024 and 2023, respectively, which are primarily for consultants, third-party service providers and personnel focused on designing and implementing a centralized service delivery model that supports our new organizational structure, including the standardization of our supply chain and digital technology procurement.
+These costs are recorded in Other income (expense), net in the Consolidated Statements of Operations.

-Other restructuring action costs were \$42 million in 2023 and included \$38 million of costs related to 2023 actions and \$4 million of costs related to 2022 actions.
+Other restructuring action costs were \$40 million in 2024 and included \$24 million of costs related to 2024 actions and \$16 million of costs related to 2023 actions.

 Most of the expected restructuring charges will require cash payments, which we have funded and expect to continue to fund with cash generated from operations.
-The table below presents approximate cash outflows related to the restructuring actions during the year ended December 31, 2023, and the expected cash payments to complete the actions announced:
+The table below presents approximate cash outflows related to the restructuring actions during 2024, and the expected cash payments to complete the actions announced: